 - Right-click the layer in the Contents pane and click Properties .

-- Position the cursor in the code and type ::r:<name> to enter a range parameter, or ::<name> to enter a discrete parameter.
+- Position the pointer in the code and type ::r:<name> to enter a range parameter, or ::<name> to enter a discrete parameter.

-Parameters appear in the SQL query in bold and include an icon next to them.
+Parameters appear in the SQL query in bold and include an Edit button next to them.

-- Click the icon to access properties of the parameter.
+- Click the Edit button to access properties of the parameter.

 - Set the parameter properties and click Done.